aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M04-Unit 4 Create and configure an Azure load balancer.md

 ## Task 1: Create the virtual network

-In this section, you will create a virtual network and a subnet.
+In this task, you will create a virtual network (VNet) in Azure with two subnets.
+The process includes configuring settings for the network, enabling Azure Bastion, defining an IPv4 address space, and setting up subnets for backend and frontend services.

 1. On Azure Portal page, in **Search resources, services and docs (G+/)** box at the top of the portal, enter **Virtual networks(1)**, and then select **Virtual networks(2)** under services.